FilterField

 component.
 The value

-is
+is used to

-used when applying the suggestion, whereas the children
+apply the suggestion, while the children

-are used to render the
+are used to render the suggestion in

-suggestion in the overlay.
+the overlay.

 to escape single characters:

-=
+- = Equals

-, the applied value
+, the

 - Exact match of comparison operator